aleti-pavan/ckad-practice-questions/content/2/README.md

 Create a pod with the following characteristics, and leave it running when complete:

 - The pod must run in the `frontend` namespace.
-Check if the namespace has already been created
+Check if the namespace has already been created and create if necessary

-- The name of the pod should be cache
+- The name of the pod should be `cache`

 - Use the `library/redis` image with the `3.2` tag

-- Expose port 6379
+- Expose port `6379`

 <details>